tinavjac/spark/README.md

 Environment variables are managed using `dotenvx`.

-- Create `.env.development` for local development.
+- Fill out `.env.development` for local development.
-- Create `.env.production` for production builds.
+- Fill out `.env.production` for production builds.
-- Access variables in your code via `process.env.YOUR_VARIABLE_NAME`.
-Ensure you declare them in `expo-env.d.ts` for TypeScript support.
-- **Never commit `.env.*` files to Git.** Use environment variable management provided by your hosting/build platform for production secrets.
+- **Note:** Parts of app config are dependent on environment variables, so filling them out is necessary.

 ---